Activist Erica Garner Dies at 27

 Activist Erica Garner, who suffered a devastating heart attack last week, has died, her official Twitter account confirmed on Saturday morning:

 The 27-year-old became a prominent civil-rights activist after her father, Eric Garner, was killed after being put in a chokehold by a New York City police officer in 2014.
-His death, which was caught on camera as he repeated the phrase “I can’t breathe,” became one of the most important events in the rise of the Black Lives Matter movement.
+His death, which was caught on camera as he repeated the phrase, “I can’t breathe,” became one of the most important events in the rise of the Black Lives Matter movement.

-Erica, his oldest daughter, came to play a major part in that movement, staging frequent “die ins” at the spot in Staten Island where her father died, making many media appearances, and often marching against police brutality.
+Erica, his oldest daughter, came to play a major part in that movement, staging frequent “die-ins” at the spot in Staten Island where her father died, making many media appearances, and often marching against police brutality.

 “People ask, ‘When will you stop marching?
 What do you want from marching?’
 He was my father,” Garner told NBC News in 2015.
 “I will always march.”